 “Getting attention from the first frame with visual surprise increases your chances of retaining the viewer.”
 (David Ogilvy)

-All these quotes are relevant to our topic, and they all say one thing: any name should immediately attract attention and “cling”.
+All of these quotes say one thing: Any name should immediately attract attention and “stick”.

 Steps in choosing a name for an online event